-Freddie Mac Multifamily is committed to promoting rental housing affordability.
-This comes through in our support for workforce housing.
+Affordability is not just our mission – it’s who we are.
+Freddie Mac Multifamily is committed to promoting rental housing affordability and this comes through in our support for workforce housing.

-You’ll find workforce housing everywhere – especially in urban areas and other employment centers.
-Some of the main characteristics:
+You’ll find workforce housing everywhere, especially in urban areas and other employment centers.
+Some typical characteristics of workforce properties:

-Around half of all renters are cost-burdened, meaning that they spend more than 30 percent of their income on housing.
-The burden is much heavier for many lower-income households.
-And when more of their income must go toward housing, they have less to spend on other necessities – like food, clothing, and health care – let alone to save or to spend elsewhere
+About half of all renters are considered cost-burdened, meaning that they spend more than 30% of their income on housing.
+This burden is much heavier for many lower-income households, where a higher percentage of their income must go toward housing and there is less to spend on other necessities, such as food, clothing and health care.

-So, while we’ve always supported affordability, housing for this part of the population has become more of a focus for us.
-And the Federal Housing Finance Agency (FHFA), our conservator, agrees.
-Much of our funding for workforce housing is excluded from the purchase-volume cap that FHFA sets for us each year.
-We’re proud to support renters nationwide, and to help improve their quality of life.
+While we’ve always supported affordability, housing for the workforce population has become a large focus for us.
+We’re proud to support renters nationwide and to help improve their quality of life.

-We help property owners/developers buy, refinance, and preserve multifamily rental properties.
-To do this, we work with approved lenders to fund loans ranging from $1 million to $100s of millions for properties of all types and sizes – from five to hundreds of units, one building to many.
+We help property owners/developers buy, refinance and preserve multifamily rental properties.
+To do this, we work with Optigo® lenders to fund loans ranging from $1 million to hundreds of millions of dollars for properties of all types and sizes –from five units to hundreds of units or one building to several.

-On average, between our support for workforce housing and government-assisted housing, over 80 percent of the apartment units that we fund each year are affordable to renters earning local area median income or less.
+On average, between our support for workforce housing and government-assisted housing, over 90% of the apartment units we fund each year are affordable to renters earning local AMI or less.